NicoTGP/DIG3171/researchproject.md

 own limitations that one gains insight into one’s motivations, attitudes, and identity” (Juul).
 From Pong to Wii Sports, from Dig Dug to Minecraft.
 Evolution gives us the impression that these games are immensely different and unrelated, but when you break it down, it’s all based on a vantage point.
-Only in the world of gaming that a concept like Space Invaders lead to Galaga, which can lead to Star Fox, which can lead to No Man’s Sky.
+Only in the world of gaming does a concept like Space Invaders lead to Galaga, which can lead to Star Fox, which can lead to No Man’s Sky.
 “With Improved technology, human creativity flourishes, and becomes abundant.
 In our ecological concept of human-technology creation … human creativity is responsive in the